Skip to main content

 Step 3: Extract Taxonomic Levels

-KrakenParser --deconstruct -i data/COMBINED.txt -o data/counts
+KrakenParser --deconstruct -i data/intermediate/COMBINED.txt -o data/intermediate

 #Having troubles?
 Run KrakenParser --deconstruct -h

-If user wants to inspect Viruses domain separately:
+To inspect the Viruses domain separately:

-KrakenParser --deconstruct_viruses -i data/COMBINED.txt -o data/counts_viruses
+KrakenParser --deconstruct_viruses -i data/intermediate/COMBINED.txt -o data/counts_viruses

 #Having troubles?
 Run KrakenParser --deconstruct_viruses -h